 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The Board of Trustees has formally met once in School and twice on Zoom during the year.
+The Board of Trustees has formally met three times on Zoom during the year.
 The Board met fewer than six times during the year.
-The Board is satisfied that through the use of sub-committees it maintains effective oversight of funds.
-Details of sub-committees are noted below.
+The Board is satisfied that through the use of subcommittees it maintains effective oversight of funds